-Based on the above results, the Board chose not to grant a discretionary bonus at 1 January 2018.
+Based on the above results, the Board chose not to grant a discretionary bonus at 1 January 2021.

-Based on our funding projection, we estimate that the security funding level is expected to reach 100% by the end of 2022.
-The position should be reviewed annually.
+Based on our funding projection and conditions at the valuation date, we estimate that the security funding level is expected to reach 100% by the end of 2021.
+The position should be reviewed at least annually.